A Guide to the Amphibians and Reptiles of California

 To make them easier to identify, California snakes have been separated into the following general categories based on overall appearance.
 (There is some overlap between categories with some species, and some individuals have characteristics of more than one category - some may have stripes and blotches, or no pattern and one band, etc.)

-When you determine to which category the snake you want to identify belongs, click on the link to look at snakes in that category.
+When you determine which category the snake you want to identify fits into, click on the link to look at pictures of all of the snakes in that category.

 (Sometimes with blotches between the stripes.)